 Day 5: Höfen/Surroundings to Füssen | 16 km

 Pass the glistening Lake Frauensee and proceed into the Pflacher Au.
 Enjoy an impressive panoramic view onto the wetlands near the river from the 20-meter high wooden bird tower.
 Walkthrough meadows and forests uphill across the border all the way to Bavaria.
 Soon the impressive Lechfall-waterfall finally marks the end of the Lechweg-path.

 - Accommodation: Hotel Hirsch (Füssen) or similar

 - Walking for the day: 5.5 hours, 16 km ↑400 m ↓450 m

 Day 6: Departure

 Return home or individual stay extension.

 Accommodation is in nice 3/4-star hotels and inns, in private en-suite rooms (single, twin or double).
 A double bed may consist of twins pushed or joined together.
-Requests for twin rooms (completely separate single beds) will be accepted; however, they cannot be guaranteed – you will have separate linen however which is a standard practice in Austria.
+Requests for twin rooms (completely separate single beds) will be accepted; however, they cannot be guaranteed – you will have separate linen, however, which is a standard practice in Austria.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

-- By train to St. Anton am Arlberg form Innsbruck (approx. 2 hrs) and by bus via Lech Schlosskopf to Steeg (approx. 50 min) – for more information and tickets, please visit SBB and Lech Zürs.
+- By train to St. Anton am Arlberg from Innsbruck (approx. 2 hrs) and by bus via Lech Schlosskopf to Steeg (approx. 50 min) – for more information and tickets, please visit SBB and Lech Zürs.

 - Car parking: a limited number of hotel parking spaces available free of charge, no reservation possible.
 Public covered car park near the hotel cost approx. EUR 20 per week, payable on the spot.